-How to Dehydrate Berries
+How to Dehydrate Berries: Blueberries

 Blueberries and Cranberries in small piles

-You'll find that it's well worth the time and effort because you can then enjoy berries all year round!
+You'll find that it's well worth the time and effort because you can then enjoy berries all year 'round!

 Blueberries & Cranberries